OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/examples/parallel_multi_point.rst

 ----------------------------------------
 A multi-point problem is when you want to analyze a single design at a number of different conditions.
-For example, you might model aircraft performance at five different flight conditions or predict at solar power generation at ten different times of the year.
+For example, you might model aircraft performance at five different flight conditions or predict solar power generation at ten different times of the year.
 One approach to capture this kind of problem structure is to define a `Group` that models your design, then stamp out as many copies as you need.
 This approach can use a large amount of memory, depending